Islandora/documentation/docs/user-documentation/context.md

 One important group of functionality in Islandora 8 repositories that admins might want to control is what types of [media](datastreams.md) get persisted to Fedora.
 Islandora 8 allows administrators to choose what types of media get persisted to Fedora and what types of media get persisted to the Drupal public file system.
 For example, you may want to persist your thumbnails to Fedora along with your "Preservation Master" and "Original File" files.
 This can be accomplished using Context.

 By default Islandora 8 stores thumbnails in Drupal's public file system, not in Fedora.
-Thumbnails are automatically gererated by a Context (the "Image Service File" Context to be specific), but if you want to change the file system where your thumbnails are stored to the Fedora file system, you need to change that setting in the "Image - Generate a thumbnail from a service file" Action, not in the Context that uses that action:
+Thumbnails are automatically gererated by a Context (the "Image Service File" Context to be specific), but if you want to change the file system where your thumbnails are stored to the be Fedora file system, you need to change that setting in the "Image - Generate a thumbnail from a service file" Action, not in the Context that uses that action:

 ![Thumbnail location Context configuration](../assets/context_thumbnail_file_system.png)